-17. What do you consider to be the most effective aspect of the TA 's work with your class?
-18. Can you share a story about how a student(s) was changed by their experience with the arts?
-A quote?
+er to be the most effective aspect of the TA's work with your class? y about how a student(s) was cha anged by their experience with the arts?
+A quote? er to be the most effective aspect

 Table 3.
 Open-Ended Responses Related to ArtWorks Desired Student Outcomes